 A topographical exposure (topex) map shows the overall wind exposure.
-Owls Head Provincial Park Reserve is classified as “exposed,” the highest exposure class based on average annual maximum wind speed and topex class.
+Owls Head Provincial Park is classified as “exposed,” the highest exposure class based on average annual maximum wind speed and topex class.

 Published in 2017, “Ecological Land Classification for Nova Scotia” was prepared by Peter Neily, Sean Basquill, Eugene Quigley, and Kevin Keys, on behalf of the Nova Scotia Department of Natural Resources.
 Here is the climate summary of the Eastern Shore.